-"I spend a long time in the hospital -- pretty lonely," said the now 26-year-old Hughes of her systemic juvenile idiopathic arthritis, an auto-immune disease with no known cure.
+"I spent a long time in the hospital -- pretty lonely," said the now 26-year-old Hughes of her systemic juvenile idiopathic arthritis, an auto-immune disease with no known cure.

 "The arthritis went after my C1, C2 -- basically that's the portion that holds your head onto your neck," Hughes explained.

 With painful, swollen joints, she couldn't walk.
 Unable to absorb the nutrients fed to her by her feeding tube, Hughes dropped down to 82 pounds.
 Her diet was made up of 23 medications plus high doses of chemotherapy.